JoshFagan/sphero_toolbox/matlab_installation.md

       2. Paste and run the resulting output in the MATLAB command window
       3. Rerun the configuration script
       </details>
-7. Run the commands indicated by Matlab in the command window
+7. Run the commands indicated by MATLAB in the command window

-8. Test to make sure everything worked properly by executing the following command in the matlab command window:
+8. Test to make sure everything worked properly by executing the following command in the MATLAB command window:

    `m = rosmessage('sphero_msgs/DriveControlAction')`